teddythepooh/NIBRS-Master-Files-Decoder/README.md

 In my pursuit of these goals, I hope to
 1. build data engineering skills through an end-to-end ETL pipeline;
 2. get comfortable with the AWS ecosystem, both interactively and from Python;
 3. and expand my PostgreSQL knowledge, specifically by interacting with a database through SQLAlchemy (and psycopg2).
-I prefer to use psycopg2 only to the extent possible, but some pandas/polars methods expect a SQLAlchemy connectcion to interact with the database.
+I prefer to use psycopg2 only to the extent possible, but some pandas/polars methods expect a SQLAlchemy connection to interact with the database.

 ### Project Folder Structure
-1. `src/` is the bread-and-butter of this pipeline.
-The scripts in this directory deploy the various mechanisms of my ETL pipeline.
-The modules I developed—and continue to refine—to abstract away the core functionalities can be found in `src/utils/`.
+1. `src/` is the bread-and-butter of this repo: the scripts in this directory orchestrate the ETL pipeline.
+2. `src/utils/` and `src/db_design/` contain the modules I developed—and continue to refine—to abstract away the core functionalities of `src/`.
+While `src/utils/` is specifically for the decoder tool and AWS integration features, `src/db_design/` is for all things SQL with and without Python.
 2. `configuration/` is simply where I store configurable parameters as .yaml files, with some of them not visible in this repo if it contains any secrets (e.g., AWS secrets to access my S3 bucket).
 3. `fbi_api_wrapper/` *will* be a Python wrapper for the FBI Crime Data API, from which I will extract agency information (e.g., agency name, population, etc.).
 This is technically available in the NIBRS master files from the so-called batch header segment, but the API exports are orders of magnitude more standardized and reliable.
 In that regard, the motivation of decoding the NIBRS master file is the fact that their aggregation is at the incident-level; in contrast, the FBI API's smallest aggregation is at the annual agency level.